4.9

 • Established a system backup and recovery protocol that ensured 100% data integrity and availability.

-1. Analyzing the Job Description
+1. Pull the Real Priorities from the Job Description

 Takeaway